Land and Wildlife (Countryside and Game) Level 3

-At our York Campus the Level 3 Diploma in Countryside Management allows students to either select a specialist Gamekeeping route or a Countryside Management route, while at Newcastle just the Countryside Management route is available.
+At our York Campus the Level 3 Diploma in Land and Wildlife allows students to either select a specialist Gamekeeping route or a Countryside Management route, while at Newcastle just the Countryside Management route is available.

 Study modern gamekeeping (lowland and upland) alongside wildlife and countryside management to achieve an industry recognised qualification based on practical skills and theoretical knowledge.
 This course is ideal for anyone with an interest in environmental conservation and management of landscape for game and wildlife.